computer screen with lines of code

 How to make your application stand out?

 Ask for recommendations early: There’s no easier way to hurt a potential recommender’s opinion of you than asking for a recommendation too late.
-Make sure to give those mentors nice enough to write a letter in support of your application ample time to paint the best possible picture of your achievements and character.
+Make sure to give those mentors nice enough to write a letter to support your application ample time to paint the best possible picture of your achievements and character.

-Get busy: It would be great to simply apply to one scholarship and get it, but it’s a good idea to apply to a bunch.
+Get busy: It would be great to apply to one scholarship and get it, but it’s a good idea to apply to a bunch.
 This means more work for you, but also better chances that this work will be rewarded.

 What’s next?

-Above, we’ve laid out some great scholarship opportunities for undergraduate students and graduate students alike and discussed best practices for applying.
-Of course, with so much competition in the field of data science, getting the most lucrative scholarships can be anything but easy.
+Above, we’ve laid out some great scholarship opportunities for undergraduate and graduate students alike and discussed best practices for applying.
+Of course, with so much competition in data science, getting the most lucrative scholarships can be anything but easy.
 If you’re interested in a data science bachelor’s or master’s degree, this can mean that you’ll need to self-fund or take out loans for your education.
 To read more about the financial calculus behind pursuing a data science master’s degree, check out our investigation into what makes the degree worth it.

-If you are a college student, either a current undergraduate student or a master’s student, or even an early-career professional interested in pursuing a doctorate, you may have more options.
+If you are a college student, either a current undergraduate student a master’s student, or even an early-career professional interested in pursuing a doctorate, you may have more options.
 While we’ve previewed some selective doctoral fellowships offered by corporations and government agencies above, the truth is that many US doctoral programs in data science, computer science, and applied mathematics are fully funded, meaning that students receive tuition remissions and a modest living stipend.
 If you’re interested in going this route, check with each department you’re looking into to see if they offer funding packages.

 To learn more about data analytics, an overlapping field that’s easier to break into for someone with little to no experience working with data, check out our guides to: